Peer Assisted Learning (PAL)

 • Facilitate two one-hour review sessions outside of class time.

 • Actively participate in class.
-They can participate in several ways such as: helping answer student questions, demonstrating concepts, providing input during lecture, etc. The PAL leader will consult with faculty to determine the best way to support the class.
+They can participate in several ways, such as helping to answer student questions, demonstrating concepts and providing input during lectures.
+The PAL leader will consult with faculty to determine the best way to support the class.

 • Communicate regularly regarding sessions.
 This can happen via email or by scheduling regular meetings—whatever works best for you!